 Following is a revised section 10 that would clarify that certain events are not Uncontrollable Forces.

-No Party shall be considered to be in breach of this Agreement or any applicable Confirmation Agreement to the extent that a failure to perform its obligations under this Agreement or any such Confirmation Agreement shall be due to an Uncontrollable Force.
-The term "Uncontrollable Force" means any cause beyond the control of the Party affected, including but not restricted to flood, drought, earthquake, storm, fire, lightning, epidemic, war, riot, civil disturbance or disobedience, labor dispute, labor or material shortage, sabotage, restraint by court order or public authority, and action or nonaction by, or failure to obtain the necessary authorizations or approvals from, any governmental agency or authority which by exercise of due diligence such Party could not reasonably have been expected to avoid and to the extent which by exercise of due diligence it has been unable to overcome.
+10.1 No Party shall be considered to be in breach of this Agreement or any applicable Confirmation Agreement to the extent that a failure to perform its obligations under this Agreement or any such Confirmation Agreement shall be due to an Uncontrollable Force as defined in Section 10.2.
 No Party shall, however, be relieved of liability for failure of performance to the extent that such failure is due to causes arising out of its own negligence or due to removable or remediable causes which it fails to remove or remedy within a reasonable time period.
 Nothing contained herein shall be construed to require a Party to settle any strike or labor dispute in which it may be involved.
 Any Party rendered unable to fulfill any of its obligations by reason of an Uncontrollable Force shall give prompt notice of such fact and shall exercise due diligence to remove such inability within a reasonable time period.
 If oral notice is provided, it shall be promptly followed by written notice.
+No Party shall be relieved by operation of this Section 10 of any liability to pay for power delivered to the Purchaser or to make payments then due or which the Party is obligated to make with respect to performance which occurred prior to the Uncontrollable Force.

+10.2 Definition of “Uncontrollable Force”.

-No Party shall be relieved by operation of this Section 10 of any liability to pay for power delivered to the Purchaser or to make payments then due or which the Party is obligated to make with respect to performance which occurred prior to the Uncontrollable Force. he term “Uncontrollable Force” means any cause beyond the control of the Party affected, including but not restricted to flood, drought, earthquake, storm, fire, lightning, epidemic, war, riot, civil disturbance or disobedience, labor dispute, labor or material shortage, sabotage, restraint by court order or public authority, and action or nonaction by, or failure to obtain the necessary authorizations or approvals from, any governmental agency or authority which by exercise of due diligence such Party could not reasonably have been expected to avoid and to the extent which by exercise of due diligence it has been unable to overcome.
+10.2.1 Subject to the exclusions of Section 10.2.2 and the qualifications of Section 10.2.3, the term “Uncontrollable Force” means any cause beyond the control of the Party affected, including but not restricted to flood, drought, earthquake, storm, fire, lightning, epidemic, war, riot, civil disturbance or disobedience, labor dispute, labor or material shortage, sabotage, restraint by court order or public authority, and action or nonaction by, or failure to obtain the necessary authorizations or approvals from, any governmental agency or authority which by exercise of due diligence such Party could not reasonably have been expected to avoid and to the extent which by exercise of due diligence it has been unable to overcome.

+10.2.2 The definition of Uncontrollable Force contained in Section 10.2 excludes the following events:

+(1) Abnormal temperatures.

+(2) Increases or decreases in prices for electricity, except to the extent the increase or decrease is caused by an Uncontrollable Force as defined in Section 10.2.1.

+(3) Loss or failure of Seller’s supply, except to the extent such loss or failure is caused by an Uncontrollable Force as defined in Section 10.2.1.

+(4) Loss of Purchaser’s markets.

+(5) Purchaser’s inability to use or resell the product purchased under the Agreement and Confirmation Agreement.

+The foregoing enumeration of excluded events shall not be interpreted to mean that, but for the exclusion, an excluded event would be an Uncontrollable Force under Section 10.2.1.

-Notwithstanding the "due diligence" obligations or obligations to remove or remedy the causes set forth in the foregoing paragraph (which do not apply to this paragraph except as specified below), where the entity providing transmission services for transactions under any Service Schedule interrupts such transmission service, the interruption in transmission service shall be considered an Uncontrollable Force under this Section 10 only in the following two sets of circumstances:
+10.2.3 Notwithstanding the "due diligence" obligations or obligations to remove or remedy the causes set forth in the foregoing paragraph (which do not apply to this paragraph except as specified below), where the entity providing transmission services for transactions under any Service Schedule interrupts such transmission service, the interruption in transmission service shall be considered an Uncontrollable Force only in the following two sets of circumstances: